joelmoss/phlexible/README.md

 This responder requires the use of `ActionController::ImplicitRender`, so don't forget to include that in your `ApplicationController`.

-If you use `ControllerAttributes` in your view, and define a `resource` attribute, the responder will pass that to your view.
+If you use `ControllerVariables` in your view, and define a `resource` attribute, the responder will pass that to your view.

 #### `AElement`